munificent/journal/_posts/2011-03-19-pratt-parsers-expression-parsing-made-easy.md

 }
 ```

-(You gotta love Java's "please sign it in quadruplicate" level of beaurcracy
+(You gotta love Java's "please sign it in quadruplicate" level of bureaucracy
 here.
 Like I said, if you can do this in Java, you can do it in *any*
 language.)